Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 Distilled water is made by boiling water, catching the condensation, and turning it back into a liquid.
 In contrast, reverse osmosis uses a membrane to filter impurities from water.

-Reverse osmosis, on the other hand, only requires a filtration system set up.
-Not only are more impurities cleaned from water, but you also won’t be constantly boiling water to collect the steam.
-For general home use, reverse osmosis is the superior option.
+Reverse osmosis, on the other hand, only requires a filtration system setup.
+This not only removes more contaminants but also takes far less time.
+So, for general home use, reverse osmosis is the superior option.

 Environmental Effect of Reverse Osmosis

-Reverse osmosis has both good and bad sides regarding environmental impact.
+Reverse osmosis has both upsides and downsides when it comes to environmental impact.

-On the good side, drinking reverse osmosis water helps to reduce single-use plastics such as water bottles.
-A single reverse osmosis system can replace thousands of water bottles that otherwise would have wound up in a recycling plant or a landfill.
+On the plus side, drinking reverse osmosis water helps to reduce single-use plastics such as water bottles.
+A single reverse osmosis system can replace thousands of water bottles that otherwise would have wound up in a recycling plant or a landfill, taking hundreds of years to decompose.

 Plastic Bottle Waste